dakins1/spark-projects/sparkrdd2.md

      thus the data gets biased towards countries not involved.
 To look further into this, I would

      analyze the years surrounding WWI to see if a trend can be noticed.
+If WWI really was the cause for

+     the dip, I would have to see how the at-war countries are affecting the data.
+If they aren't reporting

+     as often as normal, I would have to limit the data from other countries to level out the weight of

+     each station.
+If they were reporting more than normal, I would limit the data from uninvolved countries.

+     Hopefully this would equalize the data so it is not biased towards a country, region, or climate.